XNSIO/java-perf/README.md

 Also notice, how [NonLambdaStreamDataMapper](src/com/xnsio/perf/NonLambdaStreamDataMapper.java) performs better than [Stream with Lambdas](src/com/xnsio/perf/StreamDataMapper.java)

+As expected, [PrimitiveDataMapper](src/com/xnsio/perf/PrimitiveDataMapper.java) is performing the worst.
+The overheads of spanning a thread is not worth when we are performing a trivial operation inside the parallel stream.

 Below is the stats from one of the runs

 | Type              | Instance | Mem   | Time    |